Tangshitao/NeuMap/README.md

     --train_list_path data/kapture/train_list/aachen_debug.txt
 ```
 To run custom dataset, please first use r2d2 to generate key-points and triangulate 3D points with COLMAP.
 Then, convert the COLMAP output files to the same format as `data/kapture/aachen1.0/mapping/points`.

+##Acknowledgement
+We thank Martin Humenberger and Philippe Weinzaepfel for their codes of ESAC in NAVER LAB datasets.
+We thank Luwei Yang to evaluate Squeezer under different data sizes.
+We thank Jiahui Zhang and Jiacheng Chen for proof reading.
+The research is supported by NSERC Discovery Grants, NSERC Discovery Grants Accelerator Supplements, DND/NSERC Discovery Grant Supplement, and John R. Evans Leaders Fund (JELF).